pelectron/static_gui_library/markdown/concepts.md

 ## Input Handler

-An `InputHandler` handles user input for an item, page or menu.
+An `InputHandler` handles user input for an item provided by sgl.
+The items store their input handler in a [sgl::Callable](#Callable).
-The syntactic requirements for a type F to be an `InputHandler` for T are the following:
+The syntactic requirements for a type `F` to be an `InputHandler` for `T` are the following:

 | variable | type         |
 | -------- | ------------ |